lvlivingston/bamabargainbarn/readme.md

 - [ ] Include newsletter sign-up option in top navigation

 ##### Functionality
-- [ ] Complete backend inventory logic to ensure inventory is correct after purchases.
+- [ ] Complete backend inventory logic to ensure inventory is correct after purchases (webhook issue)
 - [ ] Include ability to create a new user profile upon purchase of a product
 - [ ] Include ability for user to view their profile
 - [ ] Include ability for user to view past purchases